iterative/dvc.org/content/blog/2021-04-15-april-21-dvc-heartbeat.md

 ## En Español

-Yurely Camacho of [Open Science Labs](http://opensciencelabs.org/) created this blog post on DVC and the advantages to use it for our Spanish speaking friends!
+Yurely Camacho of [Open Science Labs](http://opensciencelabs.org/) created this blog post on DVC and the advantages of using it for our Spanish speaking friends! ¡Olé!💃🏻
-¡Olé!💃🏻

 <external-link
 href="http://opensciencelabs.org/2021/03/22/que-es-el-data-version-control-y-por-que-es-necesario-que-tu-equipo-sepa-como-utilizarlo/"